ruricolist/overlord/README.md

 dependencies.
 This (mostly) replaces the need to maintain a database of dependencies.

+## Building with signals

+One other potentially interesting aspect of Overlord’s implementation of the Redo model is that walking the dependencies is done using signals and handlers, rather than by recursing directly.
+That is, when a script calls `depends-on`, all it does is *signal* that a dependency exists.
+It is the default handler which is responsible for actually building the dependency.

+While the dependency graph of Overlord remains fundamentally imperative, because of this separation, and because of the distinction between build and dependency scripts, it should be possible to write handlers that simply traverse the dependency graph (once it has been built at least once), without necessarily having to actually build it.

 ## A word of warning

 One thing that might not be obvious about Redo-style build systems is